voxgibson/webmgeneral/README.md

 (ffmpeg.exe and ffprobe.exe will be in the bin folder.)

-ffmpeg.exe and ffprobe.exe need to be put in the same folder as webmgeneral.py
+The ffmpeg.exe and ffprobe.exe need to be put in the same folder as webmgeneral.py

 Example commands for changing to the programs directory and running it:
 ```